-As a standard ADOT practice and fundamental step of the NEPA process, mitigation measures are developed through technical analysis and through feedback received in the public and agency involvement process.
-Some mitigation for activities such as right-of-way (ROW) displacements are a standard requirement as outlined by the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (Uniform Act), and other mitigation can be evaluated further as part of technical analysis for issues such as noise, historic elements, or community resources.
+As a standard ADOT practice and fundamental step of the NEPA process, mitigation measures are developed through technical analysis, discussion with the core project team groups, and through feedback received in the public and agency involvement process.
+Some mitigation for activities such as right-of-way (ROW) displacements are a standard requirement as outlined by the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (Uniform Act), and other mitigation can be evaluated further as part of technical analysis for issues such as noise, historic elements, businesses, or community resources.

 However, some impacts do not have clear mitigation requirements such as community cohesion or access and must be discussed with the core project team to determine feasible options.
-Feasible mitigation options may involve rectifying impacts by restoring, rehabilitating, or restoring elements of a project area or resource within a community, or compensation by providing substitute resources.
-Final NEPA documents should clearly indicate the timing of the mitigation efforts, responsibilities, and monitoring efforts that will be undertaken for these mitigation measures to ensure effective implementation in the mitigation and/or environmental consequences section.
+Feasible mitigation options may involve rectifying impacts by restoring, rehabilitating, or restoring elements of a project area or resource within a community, or compensation by providing substitute and additional resources.
+Final NEPA documents should clearly indicate the timing of the mitigation efforts, responsible parties, and any additional efforts that will be undertaken for these mitigation measures to ensure effective implementation in the mitigation and/or environmental consequences section.
+Environmental Planners need to discuss avoidance, minimization, and mitigation measures with the core project team groups to document agreement and process steps for the implementation of the environmental commitments.